 Let the variable currSubMbType be set equal to sub_mb_type[ mbPartIdx ].

-The process specified in subclause J.8.3.1.5 is invoked with mbPartIdx set equal to 0, subMbPartIdx set equal to 0, currSubMbType and listSuffixFlag set equal to 0 as input and the output is assigned to the motion vectors mvCandL0[ 0 ] and the reference indices refIdxCandL0[ 0 ].
+The process specified in subclause J.8.3.1.5 is invoked with mbPartIdx set equal to 0, subMbPartIdx set equal to 0, currSubMbType and listSuffixFlag set equal to 0 as input and the output is assigned to the motion vector mvL0 and the reference index refIdxL0.

-The process specified in subclause J.8.3.1.5 is invoked with mbPartIdx set equal to 0, subMbPartIdx set equal to 0, currSubMbType and listSuffixFlag set equal to 1 as input and the output is assigned to the motion vectors mvCandL1[ 0 ] and the reference indices refIdxCandL1[ 0 ].
+The process specified in subclause J.8.3.1.5 is invoked with mbPartIdx set equal to 0, subMbPartIdx set equal to 0, currSubMbType and listSuffixFlag set equal to 1 as input and the output is assigned to the motion vectormvL1 and the reference indices refIdxL1.

-The process specified in subclause 8.4.1.3.2 is invoked with mbPartIdx set equal to 0, subMbPartIdx set equal to 0, currSubMbType, and listSuffixFlag set equal to 0 as inputs and the output is assigned to the motion vectors mvCandL0[ i ] and the reference indices refIdxCandL0[ i ] with i equal to 0, 1, and 2 corresponding to neighbouring partition A, B, and C, respectively.
+4. When both reference indices refIdxL0 and refIdxL1 are equal to -1, the following applies:

+- The reference indices refIdxL0 and refIdxL1 are derived by:

+refIdxL0 = MinPositive(refIdxL0A, minPositive(refIdxL0B, refIdxI0C)).

+refIdxL1 = MinPositive(refIdxL1A, minPositive(refIdxL1B, refIdxI1C)).

+where

+MinPositive(x, y) = Minx, y if x≥0 and y≥0 Maxx, y otherwise

+- When both reference indices refIdxL0 and refIdxL1 are less than 0,

+refIdxL0 = 0

+refIdxL1 = 0

-The process specified in subclause 8.4.1.3.2 is invoked with mbPartIdx set equal to 0, subMbPartIdx set equal to 0, currSubMbType, and listSuffixFlag set equal to 1 as inputs and the output is assigned to the motion vectors mvCandL1[ i ] and the reference indices refIdxCandL1[ i ] with i equal to 0, 1, and 2 corresponding to neighbouring partition A, B, and C, respectively.
+- the derivation process for luma motion vector prediction in subclause J.8.3.1.7 is invoked with mbPartIdx = 0, subMbPartIdx = 0, refIdxLX (with X being 0 or 1), and currSubMbType as the inputs and the output being mvLX.

-NOTE 1 – The motion vectors mvL0N, mvL1N and the reference indices refIdxL0N, refIdxL1N are identical for all 4x4 sub-macroblock partitions of a macroblock.

-When refIdxCandL0[ i ] and refIdxCandL1[ i ] are both equal to -1 for all values of i = 0 ..
-3, the following applies

-refIdxCandL0[ 0 ] = 0, mvCandL0[ 0 ][ 0 ] = 0, mvCandL0[ 0 ][ 1 ] = 0 refIdxCandL1[ 0 ] = 0, mvCandL1[ 0 ][ 0 ] = 0, mvCandL1[ 0 ][ 1 ] = 0

-The following variables are initialised:

-refIdxL0 = -1, MvL0[ 0 ] = 0, MvL0[ 1 ] = 0 refIdxL1 = -1, MvL1[ 0 ] = 0, MvL1[ 1 ] = 0

-refIdxL0, refIdxL1, mvL0 and mvL1 are derived as follows:

-for( cIdx = 0;cIdx<4 && refIdxL0 < 0 && refIdxL1 < 0 ; cIdx ++) { mvL0 = mvCandL0[ cIdx ] refIdxL0 = refIdxCandL0[ cIdx ] mvL1 = mvCandL1[cIdx ] refIdxL1 = refIdxCandL1[cIdx ] }

 J.8.3.1.4 Derivation process for the disparity vector and the inter-view reference